HARP Loans extended into 2017

 U.S. homeowners who are struggling to make their monthly mortgage payments have more time to take advantage of a government refinance program.
 The Federal Housing Finance Agency has extended the Home Affordable Refinance Program, or HARP loan, through Sept.
 30, 2017.

 The FHFA estimates that over 300,000 U.S. homeowners whose mortgages are underwater — they owe more than their home is worth — could still refinance through HARP to lower their monthly payments and avoid foreclosure.

-Fannie Mae and Freddie Mac will offer a new refinance program for borrowers with high loan-to-value ratios beginning October 2017, according to the FHFA.
+Fannie Mae and Freddie Mac offer refinancing for borrowers with high loan-to-value ratios, according to the FHFA.
 Meanwhile, the HARP loan, which was set to expire at the end of 2016, will “create a bridge” to the new refinance program, the agency said in a news release.